An ‘Oppa Industry’ Founded on Powerless, Frustrated Men’s Desire / 무기력한 남자의 욕망에 기초한 ‘오빠 산업’

 3) And crucially, the vast majority of Japanese fans of Korean girl-groups are in fact girls and young women, as – ironically – Korean girl-groups reportedly provide a much more mature image than their Japanese counterparts.
 If so, then rather than embracing Korean girl groups, logic dictates that in fact powerless Japanese men would positively reject them.

 Which again demonstrates the need for more research into the demographics of Japanese K-pop fandom.
-Or perhaps it has already been done, and readers can point me in its direction? (hint hint)^^ Meanwhile, Part 3 on The “Irregular Generation’s” Double-Exploitation / ‘비정규직 세대’의 이중착취 will be up on
+Or perhaps it has already been done, and readers can point me in its direction?
+(Hint hint)^^ Meanwhile, see Part 3 on The “Irregular Generation’s” Double-Exploitation / ‘비정규직 세대’의 이중착취 to continue the discussion!

 Caption: 일본 ‘로리콘’ 캐릭터.
 1980년대 일본 경제침체가 심화되면서 ‘위협적이지 않은’ 어린 소녀를 성적 대상화하는 현상이 두드러졌다. ‘롤리타 콤플렉스’는 무기력한 남성의 정체성을 반영한다. 외환위기 이후 등장한 한국의 걸그룹 현상도 같은 맥락으로 볼 수 있다.